Rob Lewis (music director): Early life and education

 Lewis' musical training was further shaped by his experiences at Christ Way Baptist Church, where he performed regularly under the mentorship of Thomas Alvin Keel, developing a deep connection to gospel music and honing his skills on the church's Steinway & Sons grand piano.
 At age 10, Lewis began additional studies at the Allen Studio of Music with Lorraine Allen and Ernie Allen Jr., a master Hammond organist.
 By the age of 12, Lewis was teaching at the studio and leading choirs, gaining early recognition as a young musician in Chicago.

-Throughout his teenage years, Lewis performed professionally at churches, weddings, and community events, and attended De La Salle Institute, where he became the first recipient of a music scholarship to the school.
+Throughout his teenage years, he performed professionally at churches, weddings, and community events, and attended De La Salle Institute in Chicago, where he became the first recipient of a music scholarship to the school.
 In addition to his work as a pianist and organist, he played drums in the school's jazz band, earning awards and first-place finishes in citywide competitions.
-Encouraged by his high school band teacher Larry Pawlowski, Lewis set his sights on a career in music.
+Encouraged by his high school band teacher, Larry Pawlowski, Lewis set his sights on having a career in music.

-In August 1993, Lewis left Chicago to attend the Berklee College of Music in Boston, pursuing a dual major in Music Production and Engineering and Music Business.
+In August 1993, Lewis left Chicago to attend the Berklee College of Music, pursuing a dual major in Music Production and Engineering and Music Business.
 However, after two years of study, financial pressures forced him to leave Berklee.
 During his time there, Lewis made a connection with R&B singer Brian McKnight — whom he first met in 1993 when jazz saxophonist Walter Beasley brought McKnight to Berklee for a clinic.
-Nearly two years later, after impressing McKnight's musical director Jeff Lockhart, Lewis was invited to join McKnight's touring band as a keyboardist — a professional breakthrough that launched his career.
-Over the following years, Lewis worked with McKnight as both a touring musician and studio collaborator, ultimately serving as McKnight's music director and learning the art of songwriting, arranging, and vocal production.
+Nearly two years later, after impressing McKnight's musical director Jeff Lockhart, Lewis was invited to join McKnight's touring band as a keyboardist—a professional breakthrough which launched Lewis' career.
+Lewis worked with McKnight as both a touring musician and studio collaborator, ultimately serving as McKnight's music director and learning the art of songwriting, arranging, and vocal production.
 Lewis often credits this formative experience as the most influential in his development as an arranger and producer, citing McKnight's distinctive writing style and production techniques as key inspirations in his own work.